tillitis/tkey-ssh-agent/README.md

 ./tk1sign --port /dev/pts/1 --file file-with-message-to-sign
 ```

-If you're using real hardware, the LED on the device is a steady green
+If you're using real hardware, the LED on the USB stick is a steady
-while the app is receiving data to sign.
-The LED then flashes green,
+green while the app is receiving data to sign.
+The LED then flashes
-indicating that you're required to touch the device for the signing to
+green, indicating that you're required to touch the USB stick for the
-complete.
-The touch sensor is located next to the flashing LED --
+signing to complete.
+The touch sensor is located next to the flashing
-touch and release.
-If running on QEMU, the virtual device is always
+LED -- touch it and release.
+If running on QEMU, the virtual device is
-touched automatically.
+always touched automatically.

-The program should eventually output a signature and say that it was verified.
+The program should eventually output a signature and say that it was
+verified.

-When all is done, the hardware device will flash a nice blue, indicating that
+When all is done, the hardware USB stick will flash a nice blue,
-it is ready to make (another) signature.
+indicating that it is ready to make (another) signature.

 If `--file` is not passed, the app is assumed to be loaded and running
 already, and signing is attempted right away.